android/architecture-samples/README.md

 ## Choose a sample for your app

-Each sample has a README where you can find metrics and subjective assessments.
+Each sample includes a dedicated `README.md` file where you can find related metrics, as well as subjective assessments and observations by contributors.
 A number of factors are worth considering when selecting a particular sample for your app, including:

 * The size of the app you are developing
 * The size and experience of your team